| |

 Best Math Curriculum for ADHD – A Child’s Perspective

-best math curriculum for adhd
+best math curriculum for adhd for grades 3-12

 **Disclosure: I was compensated for my time to write this post.
 As always, all thoughts and opinions are my own.
 I only share resources that I would use with my own family and those that I believe other homeschool families will enjoy.
 There may be affiliate links in this post.**

-My ADHD math struggles (written by my 13 year old son)
+My ADHD Math Struggles (Written by my 13 year old son)

 teaching textbooks computer

-Best homeschool math curriculum for ADHD
+Best Homeschool Math Curriculum for ADHD

 When it comes to finding the best math curriculum for children with ADHD, Teaching Textbooks has been a game-changer for my son.